Ermin-1/Bank-gruppprojekt.MsUnitsTests/README.md

  - License

 ### Introduction
 In today's digital age, banking systems play a crucial role in facilitating financial transactions and providing users with a secure platform to manage their funds.
-The Bank Group Project aims to replicate key aspects of real-world banking, offering a comprehensive set of features for both customers and administrators.
+The Avicii Bank Group Project aims to replicate key aspects of real-world banking, offering a comprehensive set of features for both customers and administrators.

 ### Features
 **User Authentication**

-**Customers:**
-Authenticate with a username and PIN.
+Customers: Authenticate with a username and PIN.

-**Administrators:**
-Access administrative functionalities with specific credentials.
+Administrators: Access administrative functionalities with specific credentials.

 **Customer Functionalities:**
 - Deposit: Add funds to accounts effortlessly.